cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 Each hash function variant accepts arbitrary input and maps it to a pseudorandom point on the curve.
 Points are close to indistinguishable from randomly chosen elements on the curve.
 Some variants variants are not full-domain hashes.
-Elligator2, for example, only maps strings to "about half of all curve points."
+Elligator2, for example, only maps strings to "about half of all curve points," whereas Icart's method only covers about 5/8 of the points.

 # Acknowledgements